Back to Blogs

 Event Processing & Intelligent Classification

 Within the established time window, the engine queries BigQuery for raw Personalized Service Health logs and transforms the deeply nested response (events grouped by ID and state) into a flat, actionable format.
-It always prioritizes the CLOSED state group when it exists, ensuring incidents are resolved properly even if overlapping active/closed logs arrive simultaneously.
+The flattener always prioritizes the CLOSED state group when it exists, ensuring incidents are resolved properly even if overlapping active/closed logs arrive simultaneously.

 Each flattened event then passes through a rigorous classification filter that examines two dimensions: whether the event has been previously tracked, and whether any fields have been modified since the last notification.
 This produces three deterministic scenarios: